OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/apply-content-security-policy.md

 A second method relies on Apple’s Webkit [Storage Access API](https://webkit.org/blog/11545/updates-to-the-storage-access-api/) that protects end-user privacy and prevents cross-site request forgeries by asking users to consent to giving access to their cookies from one domain to another.

-The following workflow uses Storage Access API as follows:
+The following workflow provides a natural experience with minimum friction for a first-time users of a portal page (`https://portal.example.com`) with an app (`https://app.example.net`) embedded in an iframe.

 1. The user accesses the portal page (`https://portal.example.com`).
+1. A script checks if the browser supports Storage Access API and if storage access has been requested.
-1. If a cookie does not exist `https://portal.example.com` redirects the user to the **OutSystems** app (`https://app.example.net`) in the iframe to handle the user interaction.
+1. If no cookie for storage access has been created, the user is directed to (`https://app.example.net`) in the iframe.
-1. The user interacts with the **OutSystems** app as the first party, and establishes the website in the iframe as visited for the purposes of the underlying Storage Access API cookie policy.
+1. The user interacts with the iframe app as the first party and establishes it as visited for the purposes of the underlying Storage Access API cookie policy.
+For this session, and during every subsequent visit, the content in the iframe behaves as expected.
-1. The user is redirected to the portal page (`https://portal.example.com`).
-The content in the iframe displays correctly and behaves as expected.
+1. The user is then forwarded to the portal page (`https://portal.example.com`).

 ![Safari allows iframe from 3rd party app](images/safari-allows-iframe-diag.png)

-During all subsequent visits the content in the iframe displays correctly and behaves as expected.

-Designers may use the following guidelines as a basis for designing a natural end-user workflow that presents minimal friction using Storage Access API.
+Designers may use the following code snippets to implement a solution based on Storage Access API.

 <div class="info" markdown="1">

-Change URLs in the code snippets to reflect the actual project addresses.
+Change URLs to reflect actual project addresses.

 </div>